open62541/open62541/arch/README.md

    (and interrupts).
 The library will detect when a certain protocol (e.g. UDP, ETH) is not available.
 TCP support is however mandatory.

-You have to link in your custom clock and EventLoop implementation only for the final binary.
-To prevent the parallel build of Win32/POSIX versions, set UA_ARCHITECTURE=none in the cmake setting.
-To use CMake for the entire build, including a new architecture, do the following:
+3. The code for the initial configuration of client/server applications lives in /plugins/ua_config_default.c.
+Fork/update this code to instantiate your EventLoop implementation in the client/server configuration.

-- Add your architecture to the list in /include/open62541/config.h.in
+To prevent the parallel build of Win32/POSIX versions, set UA_ARCHITECTURE=none in the cmake setting and link the final binary against your new code files.

-- Add the architecture and the new files to /CMakeLists.txt
+Otherwise modify /include/open62541/config.h.in and /CMakelists.txt to add permanent support for your operating system.